fyrox-book/fyrox-book.github.io/src/tutorials/fps/tutorial-1/fps-tutorial.md

 ## Player Prefab

 Let's start by creating a [prefab](../../../scene/prefab.md) for the player.
-First-person shooters uses quite simple layout for characters - usually it is just a physical capsule with a camera on top of it.
+First-person shooters use quite simple layouts for characters - usually, it is just a physical capsule with a camera on top of it.
 Run the editor using the following command:

 ```shell